masogit/am-browser-doc/docs/features/viewer.md

  ![Viewer screen shot](img/detail1.png)

 #### Topology mode
-- Display a map of links
+- This mode displays a map of links
-- Display each record as a node with an equipment type icon and description text
+- This mode displays each record as a node with an equipment type icon and description text

   ![Viewer screenshot in topology mode](img/viewer2.png)